 University Health Centre

-The University Health Centre is located on the Stag Hill campus and offers many of the same services as other NHS surgeries in the area.
+The University Health Centre is available for support with a range of physical health and wellbeing issues and offers many of the same services as other NHS surgeries in the area.

 Centre for Wellbeing

 We want you to reach your full potential during your time at Surrey but sometimes there are personal challenges that you may need support with.
 The Centre for Wellbeing can provide you with guidance and support to help improve your health, emotional and psychological wellbeing.
 The Centre does not provide clinical or medical services, but provides pastoral care and advice on a range of issues including:

 The Centre offers counselling services, workshops and runs awareness campaigns and events to promote wellbeing.

 Health and wellbeing advice is available for students on the wellbeing pages of the MySurrey website.